 Access the attribution results within the app.

 Install attribution results can be retrieved from Free App Analytics servers if you wish to use these results within your app.
-Be aware that attribution results are always determined by Kochava servers; this feature simply provides the app with a copy of whatever the results were.
+Be aware that attribution results are always determined by Free App Analytics servers; this feature simply provides the app with a copy of whatever the results were.

 For example, you may wish to present a user with a different path if you have determined they installed the app from a certain advertising network or source.

-Attribution results are fetched by the tracker as soon as requested and returned to the app asynchronously via a callback.
+Attribution results are fetched by the measurement client when requested and returned to the app asynchronously via a callback.
 This process usually takes about 3-4 seconds but can take longer depending on network latency and other factors.
 Once attribution results have been retrieved for the first time, they are not retrieved again and the results are persisted.
 From that point on they can be queried synchronously by calling the attribution data getter which always provides the persisted attribution results from the original retrieval.

 NOTE: For purposes of deferred deeplinking, care should be taken to act upon the attribution results only once, as the original results will continue to be reported after the first retrieval, and are not refreshed on a per-launch basis.